JNavas2/Archive-Page/README.md

 # Archive Page
 Archive Page browser extension to archive webpages in [archive.today](https://archive.today)
+(For just basic archive.today functionality, see [Archive bookmarklet](https://jnavas2.github.io/Archive-Page/).)

 Archive Page button can be pinned to the browser toolbar.
 When clicked, it sends the URL of the current tab to archive.today to preserve a snapshot of the page.